gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Set-AadrmTemplateProperty.md

 Specifies the type of content expiration for content protected with the template.

 The acceptable values for this parameter are:
-- Never.
+- **Never**.
 Indicates that content is available indefinitely.
-- OnDate.
+- **OnDate**.
 Indicates that content expires at a certain fixed date.
-- AfterDays.
-Indicates that content will be available for the indicated number of days after it is protected.
+- **AfterDays**.Indicates that content will be available for the indicated number of days after it is protected.

 ```yaml
 Type: ContentExpirationType